Active travel to school

 School Streets

-You can find out more about this scheme on the School Streets website.
+Find out more about the School Streets scheme on their website.

-If it is too far to walk all the way to school, drive part of the way and park your car a short walk away from school.
+If the school is too far to walk, you can drive part of the way and park a short distance from the school and then walk the rest of the journey.

 Your child will get some exercise and you can still drive to work after you have dropped them off.
 If you have the time, you can do the same when you pick them up.